troglobit/finit/README.md

       PLUGIN  plugins/initctl.so
       CC      plugins/hwclock.o
       PLUGIN  plugins/hwclock.so
+      $ DESTDIR=/tmp/finit make install
       INSTALL /tmp/finit/sbin/finit
       INSTALL /tmp/finit/lib/finit/plugins/initctl.so
       INSTALL /tmp/finit/lib/finit/plugins/hwclock.so

-In this example the [finit-1.3.tar.xz][10] archive is unpacked to the user's home directory, built and installed to a temporary staging directory.
-The environment variables `DESTDIR` and `PLUGINS` are changed to suit this particular build.
+In this example the [finit-1.13.tar.xz][10] archive is unpacked to the user's home directory, configured, built and installed to a temporary staging directory.
+The environment variable `DESTDIR` controls the destination directory when installing, very useful for building binary standalone packages.

-To target an embedded Linux system, usally a system that use BusyBox tools instead of udev & C:o, add `CPPGLAGS="-DEMBEDDED_SYSTEM"` to the build command above.
+To target an embedded Linux system, usally a system that use BusyBox tools instead of udev & C:o, add `--enable-embedded` to the configure command above.

+For more configure flags, see <kbd>./configure --help</kbd>

 **Note:** If you run into problems starting Finit, take a look at `finit.c`.
 One of the most common problems is a custom Linux kernel